vondersam/iths-react-labb-2/README.md

-# My Food Print
+# Website foot print comparator

-My Food Print is a app to creat shopping list that shows the foot print of each product in the list.
-It was created as lab 1 in the React course at IT-Högskolan, Sweden.
+App to compare the carbon emissions of websites.
+It was created as lab 2 in the React course at IT-Högskolan, Sweden.

 # Getting Started with Create React App